Simple steps to a brighter financial future

 Take the Next Step:

 - Decide today to try one new money-saving idea each month in the coming year.
-Hopefully, next year at this time, you'll look back and find that you're in much better financial shape.
+Subscribe to the Surviving Tough Times newsletter and start receiving money-saving ideas in your inbox each week.

 - Give your finances an annual check-up before the new year.

 - Find out how you can pay off your credit cards in less time for less money.

 - Stop allowing debt to cramp your lifestyle and rob you of peace of mind.
 The TDS ebook How to Conquer Your Debt No Matter How Much You Have can give you back both.
 Get started today!

 - Funding an emergency fund now can help prevent debt problems and even bankruptcy later.
 Start saving today with these 11 easy ways to find $1000 for an emergency fund.